 Stop Loss and Take Profit are invaluable features of popular trading systems.
 These are parameters determined for every trade (at least, they should be).
 The trading system is programmed to execute a position automatically when the desired price level is reached.
 This way, traders can collect profit and establish an acceptable level of risk.
 They know exactly how much they can lose if the market turns against them.

 As a trader, you should not be focused on a single instrument.
-Many pros begin with Forex and add more instruments as they gain more experience.
+Many pros begin with Forex course and add more instruments as they gain more experience.
 The more assets in your collection – the lower your overall risk.
 If any instrument is unprofitable, you may see returns elsewhere.

 Diversification is a basic recommendation.
 Do not rely on one instrument, as it exposes you to high risk.
 Your ultimate goal should be the creation of a diverse portfolio where risks are balanced across a set of different markets.
 Of course, this also requires expertise.